 Each of the Selling Stockholders reserves the sole right to accept or reject, in whole or in part, any proposed purchase of the registered shares of Common Stock to be made directly or through agents.
 To the extent that any of the Selling Stockholders are brokers or dealers, they may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, as amended (the "Securities Act") and any commissions received by them and any profit on the resale of the registered shares may be deemed to be underwriting commissions or discounts under the Securities Act.
-As of the date of this Prospectus, based on the representations received by the Company from the Selling Stockholders, none of the Selling Stockholders are brokers or dealers or affiliated with brokers or dealers, except for and Graham Saunders who is an affiliate of Canaccord Genuity Corp., and Gravitas Securities Inc.
+As of the date of this Prospectus, based on the representations received by the Company from the Selling Stockholders, none of the Selling Stockholders is a broker or dealer or affiliated with a broker or dealer.